 - Approval to begin the Ph.D requirements: End of sixth quarter

-- Four-person doctoral committee expected time of nomination: End of eighth quarter
+- Four-person doctoral committee nomination: End of eighth quarter

-- Written and oral qualifying examinations (usually taken in same quarter): Expected by end of ninth quarter
+- Completion of written and oral qualifying examinations: Expected by end of ninth quarter

 - Advancement to candidacy: Expected by end of ninth quarter